ompatil-711/.coding/README.md

 Status: Active – I’m continuously adding new solutions and folders as I learn more!

-📂 Structure
-Each folder is dedicated to a key DSA concept, featuring relevant problems, explanations, and code in C++ (or your primary language).

-Folder	Contents

 🛠️ Languages & Tools
 Language: C++ (majority)